As an Amazon Influencer, I may earn commissions from qualifying purchases from Amazon.com.

 Keep it simple with the sides for this sandwich.
 We love kettle cooked potato chips or fries.

-Here are some fun modifications to the classic Italian chicken cutlet sandwich that are worth trying:
+Here are some fun modifications to the classic version of this sandwich that are worth trying:

-- Experiment with the greens you use.
-While broccoli rabe is most traditional, we love Tuscan kale and even spinach.
+- The greens.
+While sautéed broccoli rabe is most traditional, we love Tuscan kale and even spinach.
 The nice part about spinach is that it’s a mild green compared to the others, so you won’t need to blanch it.

-- Try different cheeses.
-While provolone will always have my heart, lots of people love mozzarella.
+- The cheese.
+While sharp provolone is used at most Italian delis, lots of people love mozzarella.
 I’d recommend using a block of mozzarella that you can grate yourself.
 Avoid fresh mozzarella, as it tends to be watery.
-Also try other sharp aged cheeses like Asiago and Pecorino Romano.
+Also, try other sharp aged cheeses like Asiago, Pecorino Romano or Parmesan cheese.

-- Like a little heat?
+- Kick it up a notch.
 Stir 1/4 tsp. of crushed red pepper into the roasted red pepper mayo for a little kick.

-- Change up your protein.
+- The protein.
 Instead of chicken breasts, try boneless, skinless chicken thighs or even veal cutlets.

 For more delicious sandwich recipes, try these: